 EI is about Relationships

 Emotions serve an important social and adaptive function.
 They increase our awareness of others, providing information on the perspective of others and an understanding of why others behave the way they do.
-Therefore, Emotional Intelligence refers to the capacity to adapt our behaviour within the social context.
+Therefore, Emotional Intelligence refers to the capacity to adapt our behavior within the social context.

 EI is about Awareness

-Emotional Intelligence involves noticing, labelling and interpreting our emotions and the emotions of others.
+Emotional Intelligence involves noticing, labelling, and interpreting our emotions and the emotions of others.
 Emotional Intelligence involves incorporating our feelings and intuition into our thinking; for example, approaching a difficult conversation at work.